-- You can check out my silly ideas for practicing your skip counting on the Year 1 Week 4 post also.
+- You can check out my silly ideas for practicing your skip counting on the Tour 1 Week 4 post also.

-- Go for a pronoun hunt in a magazine or news paper.
-Set a timer, have each student pick a different pronoun, and see who can find the most in their magazine or news paper!
+- Go for a pronoun hunt in a book, magazine or newspaper.
+Set a timer, have each student pick a different pronoun, and see who can find the most in their magazine or newspaper!
 Have them circle or highlight the pronouns when they find them.
 Easily turn this into a group activity by having teams.
 The “HE” team, the “SHE” team, the “HIM” team.. etc.